THOMASELOVE/431-2018-project/demo_study1/README.md

 ## Current Status

-The current version is incomplete but it will soon include demonstrations of [all six required analyses](https://thomaselove.github.io/431-2018-project/taskG.html#the-six-required-analyses-for-study-1-1) in addition to the other required elements for your final portfolio regarding Study 1.
+The most recent version includes demonstrations of [all six required analyses](https://thomaselove.github.io/431-2018-project/taskG.html#the-six-required-analyses-for-study-1-1) in addition to the other required elements for your final portfolio regarding Study 1.
+Again, you will find this material at http://bit.ly/431-2018-demo-study1.

 Status   | Element
 -------- | --------------------------------------------------------